JasonDGian/GitHub/README.md

 ---

 # Working with repositories.
+So, what can we do with repositories?
+We can create (initialize), import, modify or delete a repository.

+## Creating or importing a repository.
-To work with a repository, you need to either initialize a new local repository or clone an existing one from a remote source (origin).
+To start working with a repository, you need to either initialize a new local repository or clone an existing one from a remote source (origin).
 To initialize a repository locally we must use the `git init <new_repo_name> ` command, and to clone a remote repository we use the `git clone <existing_repo_link>` command.

-## Git init
+### Git init
 Git init is the command that initializes a new empty repository on your local working directory.
 This command will create a new repository without any files in it aside from [**.git/**](#the-git-directory) directory.
 `git init name-of-repo`

-## Git clone
+### Git clone
 Git clone is used to create a copy of an existing Git repository.
 When you clone a repository, you create a new local repository that is an exact duplicate of the remote repository, including all its history and branches.
 `git clone link-to-source-repository`

 > [!IMPORTANT]
 > Using **git init** no [upstream connection](#upstream-reference) will be configured and you will have to do that manually.

+## Modifying a repository.

+## Deleting a repository.

 ## What defines a git repository in our system.